wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 # Decrypting forwarded messages

-A forwardee accepts a forwarding instance by adding the forwardee subkey, flagged with 0x40, to their private keys keyring.
+A forwardee accepts a forwarding instance by adding the forwardee subkey, flagged with 0x40, to their private keys' keyring.
 The implementation MAY group several forwarding subkeys under a single private primary key, for a more compact and efficient storage.